Multi District Denmark looks forward to welcoming you to your new home for a year, TEAM S19

 Please remember this throughout your stay in Denmark.

-All exchange students to Denmark should arrive in Denmark on August 11th/12th.
+All exchange students to Denmark should arrive in Denmark on August 3 rd or 4 th .

 Information about your arrival airport can be seen in the letter of acceptance or from the guarantee form (Destination Airport in host country).
 Your departure will be from the same airport.